ejstacey/ysm/README.md

 ## FAQ

 1. This is too much work, why didn't you do a webpage to do all this so I can edit/display in my browser?

 I really, really, really don't want your data (and you shouldn't want to hand it over to me).
-I think there's value in people learning to create/edit webpages, and doing something basic like having the majority filled out for you so you can learn by doing tweaks to something that is there for the majority.
+I think there's value in people learning to create/edit webpages, and doing something basic like having the majority filled out for you so you can learn by doing tweaks to something that is there for the most part.
+There's movements out there to embrace/return to what is called the [small web](https://benhoyt.com/writings/the-small-web-is-beautiful/).
+I don't follow this perfectly (using javascript), but self-hosting is a bit part of it, and this does that.

 2. So where can I host this?